smart-data-models/dataModel.ManufacturingMachine/ManufacturingMachineModel/doc/spec_FR.md

       x-ngsi:
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *manufacturingmachinemodel_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     processDescription:
-      description: 'A description of the industrial process carried out by this machine.'
+      description: A description of the industrial process carried out by this machine
       type: string
       x-ngsi:
         type: Property
     root:
-      description: 'A logical indicator that this Manufacturing Machine Model is the root of a Machine Model hierarchy.True indicates it is the root, false indicates that it is not the root.'
+      description: 'A logical indicator that this Manufacturing Machine Model is the root of a Machine Model hierarchy.True indicates it is the root, false indicates that it is not the root'
       type: boolean
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri